MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-specify-tab-support-for-a-control.md

 ---

-# How to: Specify Tab Support for a Control
+# Specify Tab Support for a Control

 The following example uses the  **TabStop** property to control whether a user can press TAB to move the focus to a particular control.
 The **TabIndex** property is a Microsoft Forms 2.0 property that applies to every control that supports tabbing.
 The user presses TAB to move the focus among the controls on the form, and then clicks the **[ToggleButton](../../../api/Outlook.togglebutton.md)** to change **TabStop** for CommandButton1.
 When **TabStop** is **False**, CommandButton1 will not receive the focus by using TAB.